OlafZhang/generate_anime_name_combination/README.md

 	• LoveLive! and LoveLive!Sunshine! ( Contain μ's and Aqours, and other charaters )

-	• Enmusubi no Youko-chan/Huyao Xiao Hongniang( Only family-name call Tushan/“涂山” )
+	• Enmusubi no Youko-chan/Huyao Xiao Hongniang( Only family-name call Tushan/涂山 )

 	• Beyond the Boundary( Just two charaters )

 	• Aho Girl ( Basically full cover )

-	• Kimetsu no Yaiba
+	• Kimetsu no Yaiba (A little)

 	• Anohana/The Flower We Saw That Day ( Main charaters only )